-Church Management Software: Answer These Questions Before You Buy
+Answer These Questions About Church Management Software Before You Buy

 The administrative burden of church management can mean the difference between success and failure.
-That's where church management software comes in.
+That's where software comes in.
 But the right software for one church may not be right for another.
-In this blog you’ll learn to pick the software that's right for your church.

 It’s also important to recognize the potential for growth by taking advantage of the right ChMS.
 Sam Batterman of Church Executive states, “Your ChMS gives you exactly what you need to drive the strategic growth of your congregation.”